andulval/Yelpcamp2022_v0/README.md

 >CSS3 - used for describing the presentation of a document written in a markup language

 >Bootstrap - free and open-source front-end web framework for designing websites and web applications quickly

->jQuery - cross-platform JavaScript library designed to simplify the client-side scripting of HTML

 >DOM Manipulation - is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document